liamlacey/Shuttertone/README.md

 Shuttertone is an open-source generative music application that uses colour data from images to generate multi-layered sequences of music that are output as a realtime stream of MIDI note messages.

 You can download the application from: https://github.com/liamlacey/Shuttertone/releases. <br>
-It's currently only available on Mac OS X version 10.9 and above.
-Windows and OS X pre-10.9 versions coming soon.
+It's currently only available on Mac OS X (version 10.6 and above).
+Windows version coming soon.

 This application was originally built for [Music Hackday London 2014](https://www.hackerleague.org/hackathons/music-hack-day-london-2014/hacks/shuttertune).